klassmann/neighborhood-map/README.md

   - [GoogleAPIComponent.js](https://gist.github.com/auser/1d55aa3897f15d17caf21dc39b85b663#file-googleapicomponent-js)
   - [ScriptCache.js](https://gist.github.com/auser/1d55aa3897f15d17caf21dc39b85b663#file-scriptcache-js)

 There is a complete project on [Github](https://github.com/fullstackreact/google-maps-react), but I am using only the basic scripts.
-There are other components that a write following the instructions from the tutorial, I change for my purposes.
+There are other components that a write following the instructions from the tutorial and I changed for my purposes.

 I used this scripts and references because I am not advanced in *React* and I needed to follow some instructions to help me to understand how to load the *Google API* and *React* and how to use third-party components with *React*.